MPH Practicum & Capstone Experiences

 Upon completion of this course successful students will:

-- Be able to perform a literature search through the use of varied library resources, public domain repositories, and Internet search engines to support their scholarly project.
+- Identify appropriate literature through the use of varied library resources, public-domain repositories and Internet search engines to support their scholarly project.

-- Be able to develop and organize complex ideas in a logical, orderly, and well-written fashion.
+- Develop and organize complex ideas in a logical, orderly and well-written fashion.

-- Have enhanced written and oral communication skills.
+- Develop enhanced written and oral communication skills.